 Basics of choosing a good inflatable bed

 First of all, decide which size will best fit within the free space available in your apartment.
-There are a wide range of sizes for you to choose from, beginning with standard twin mattresses and ending with luxurious California Kings.
+There is a wide range of sizes for you to choose from, beginning with standard twin mattresses and ending with luxurious California Kings.

-In 99% of cases a good Twin or Queen size air mattress will do.
+In 99% of cases, a good Twin or Queen size air mattress will do.

-If the bed will sleep two people who are on the heavier side or you simply want the added comfort of that extra few inches, a Queen size air bed will be the way to go.
+If the bed will sleep two people who are on the heavier side or you simply want the added comfort of that extra few inches, a Queen-size air bed will be the way to go.
 The capacity of the better one is in the range of 500-700 lbs.

-Consider the pump
+Consider the pump!

 Over the last few years, one brand that's been trumping competition in user reviews is SoundAsleep.
 Their two most popular models are the Dream Series and the more advanced (and more expensive) Cloud 9.
 In most cases, the former will do just fine.